| ||President and CEO, Viacom Inc. ||Yes|

 | ||Chief Operating Officer, Viacom Media Networks||Yes|

 Sarah Kirshbaum Levy is the Chief Operating Officer of Viacom Media Networks.
-In this role, she oversees operations and strategy for MTV, Comedy Central, Nickelodeon, BET, VH1, Spike, CMT, TV Land, Logo, and Viacom International Media Networks.
+As COO, she oversees operations and strategy for MTV, Comedy Central, Nickelodeon, BET, VH1, Spike, CMT, TV Land, Logo, and Viacom International Media Networks.
 Her responsibilities include management of Multiplatform Product, Production Management and Operations, Program Acquisitions, Strategy, Research & Audience Science, Content Distribution, Finance, Business and Legal Affairs and Human Resources.
 She is also charged with managing emerging businesses, including Consumer Products and Live Events for the brands.

-Prior to her role as COO of the Kids & Family Group, Ms. Kirshbaum Levy served as COO for Nickelodeon.
+Prior to her role as COO of the Kids & Family Group, Levy served as COO for Nickelodeon.
 She began her career with Nick in 1998 as Director of Business Development.